This post may contain affiliate links. Read our disclosure policy here.

 I’ll never forget my first milkshake.
 It was winter of 1990 when I visited my mom in California from Spain.
 The town of Los Gatos had a small, old-time diner that made the most amazing milkshakes.
 I experienced my first candy cane milkshake that Christmas and have dreamed of it ever since.

-I’m pretty sure it was the white chocolate candy cane rimmed glass that made it unforgettable, and today’s milkshake is the closest thing to recreating that memory and sharing it with you.
+I’m pretty sure it was the white chocolate candy cane rimmed glass that made it unforgettable, and today’s peppermint milkshake is the closest thing to recreating that memory and sharing it with you.

 How to Make a Peppermint Milkshake

-Add the candy canes to a large zip bag and seal.
-Place the bag onto a sturdy, flat surface such as a heavy-duty cutting board.
+- To crush the candy canes, place them on a large zip bag and place the bag onto a sturdy surface.
 Use a meat mallet or rolling pin to pound the candy into fine pieces.
+Transfer the crushed candy canes into a separate bowl.

 How to Make this The Creamiest Holiday Milkshake!